Enumeration of corner polyhedra and 3-connected Schnyder labelings: Relation to contact-systems of curves

 \section{Relation to contact-systems of curves}

 We briefly discuss the link between the structures considered here and contact-systems of curves.
 Let us first recall how plane bipolar orientations and transversal structures can be formulated as bicolored contact-systems of curves.
 Using the operations shown in Figure~\ref{fig:contacts_local}(a), a plane bipolar orientation $X$ becomes a bicolored contact-system of curves, i.e., a set of smooth curves that are either red (``horizontal" curves, arising from the vertices of $X$) or blue (``vertical" curves, arising from the faces of $X$, considering that there is a left outer face and a right outer face) and such that each contact is from the tip of a curve to a side of a curve of the opposite color (with the exception of the four ``outer" contacts where the four outer curves meet to form an outer ``rectangular" shape), see Figure~\ref{fig:contacts}(a) for an example.
 Such systems are to be considered up to continuous deformation, and the contacts along a side of curve can freely slide (the order of the contacts along a side of curve matters, but contacts that are on different sides of a curve are not comparable).
-On the other hand, via duality, a transversal structure (or transversal edge-partition~\cite{fusy2009transversal}) is a bicolored contact-system with the same properties but with an additional rigidity: there is a total order of all the contacts along a given curve (not just an order on the contacts on each side of the curve); this is due to the fact that the contacts are really considered as trivalent vertices of a map, see Figure~\ref{fig:contacts}(b) for an example\footnote{Algorithms for the representation of bicolored contact-systems where the curves are horizontal or vertical segments are given in~\cite{Tamassia} for the ``free" case, and in~\cite{kant1997regular} for the ``rigid" case.}.
+In contrast, via duality, a transversal structure (or transversal edge-partition~\cite{fusy2009transversal}) is a bicolored contact-system with the same properties but with an additional rigidity: there is a total order of all the contacts along a given curve (not just an order on the contacts on each side of the curve); this is due to the fact that the contacts are really considered as trivalent vertices of a map, see Figure~\ref{fig:contacts}(b) for an example\footnote{Algorithms for finding a geometric representation of a bicolored contact-system where the red/blue curves are horizontal/vertical segments are developed in~\cite{Tamassia} for the ``free" case (based on plane bipolar orientations), and in~\cite{kant1997regular} for the ``rigid" case (based on transversal structures).}.